mmpashby/mmpashby.github.io/_posts/2024-07-05-observability-metrics.md

 }
 {% endhighlight %}

-We should also note that **CounterObserver** is an asynchronous instrument.
-Which means they will periodically invoke a callback function to collect measurements.
+We should also note that **CounterObserver** is an asynchronous instrument, and that means it will periodically invoke a callback function to collect measurements.
 They were very basic examples that I have provided, but hopefully in the future I can link a repository with some better and more fleshed out real-world examples.

 The last step is to choose a backend to send your timeseries metrics to, but as mentioned previously we will cover centralised observability platforms in a later post.